Peltast: In the Antigonid army

-Deployment
+Deployment & Role

 Peltasts were usually deployed on the flanks of the phalanx, providing a link with any cavalry, or in rough or broken ground.
 For example, in the Hellenica, Xenophon writes 'When Dercylidas learned this (that a Persian army was nearby), he ordered his officers to form their men in line, eight ranks deep (the hoplite phalanx), as quickly as possible, and to station the peltasts on either wing along with the cavalry.

 They could also operate in support of other light troops, such as archers and slingers.
+In the absence of a large enough cavalry force, or when otherwise deemed appropriate, peltasts would also pursue retreating enemies at the end of a battle, in order to capture or kill men who had thrown away their weapons or been isolated from their formation during the rout.

+Peltasts (and other light troops, as ancient sources tend to group all types of light troops together) had a number of essential tasks on the march, away from the battlefield that were difficult to perform for the heavy infantry.
+They were often used to occupy mountain passes and defensible hills which the army would have to pass, to deny enemy forces a superior attacking position.
+They would also lay ambushes in wooded or otherwise difficult terrain, defend the rear of the marching army against enemy pursuers, and detachments of light troops would also frequently be used to scout ahead when knowledge of the area and presence of enemies was not well established.

 Tactics

 When faced with hoplites, peltasts operated by throwing javelins at short range.
 If the hoplites charged, the peltasts would retreat.
 As they carried considerably lighter equipment than the hoplites, they were usually able to evade successfully, especially in difficult terrain.
 They would then return to the attack once the pursuit ended, if possible, taking advantage of any disorder created in the hoplites' ranks.
 At the Battle of Sphacteria, the Athenian forces included 800 archers and at least 800 peltasts.
 Thucydides, in the History of the Peloponnesian War, writes They (the Spartan hoplites) themselves were held up by the weapons shot at them from both flanks by the light troops.
 Though they (the hoplites) drove back the light troops at any point in which they ran in and approached too closely, they (the light troops) still fought back even in retreat, since they had no heavy equipment and could easily outdistance their pursuers over ground where, since the place had been uninhabited until then, the going was rough and difficult.

-When fighting other types of light troops, peltasts were able to close more aggressively in melee, as they had the advantage of possessing shields, swords, and helmets.
+When fighting other types of light troops, peltasts were able to close more aggressively in hand-to-hand combat, as they had the advantage of possessing shields, swords, and helmets.